MainulDip/EverydayReactJS/Hooks-Quick-Note.md

 ```

-### Additional Hook
+### useRef():

->1: useRef() | creates Mutable object that keeps the same reference between re-renders and also, useRef is completely separated from component render cycle
+creates Mutable object that keeps the same reference between re-renders and also, useRef is completely separated from component render cycle

-Note: Best usecase => grab native HTML elements from jsx, and store previous state value
+Note: uses to grab native HTML elements from jsx, and store previous state value
 ```js
 // App.js
 const myBtn = useRef(null)